whitneyburton/portfolios/students/1611-front/marissa-reinke/20170112-marissa-reinke-m1.markdown

 Working with you has been really great.
 You make it easy to make your skillset that is above my own as a benefit to my own education instead of me feeling like I am holding you back.
 I appreciate you pushing me and love our game!

 To Megan Brown
+What did you like about working together?
+  It was very easy to work together and luckily we both enjoyed the pingpong style What did you find challenging about working with me? both of our lack of knowledge in git!
+What do you see as my strengths?
+Weaknesses?
+  You are very persistent!
+Could get faster with shortkeys What do you think I can improve on?
+  Just moving around your docs
+Anything else you'd like to add? you were an awesome person to have in class and I am so happy for you, but bummed you are taking a mod off!

 ### Being a Community Member